AitchGrasso/AitchGrasso/README.md

 - 😄 Pronouns: they/them

-- 🌱 I’m currently working on projects focusedn on Object Oriented Programming
+- 🌱 I’m currently working on projects focused on Object Oriented Programming

 - 📫 How to reach me **Aitch.Grasso@gmail.com**